 - Attics, crawl spaces, or basements are involved

-- You need vapor control or structural support
+- You need moisture protection or structural support

-Always factor in your local climate, budget, and insulation goals before making a decision.
+Consider your local climate, budget, and insulation goals before deciding.

 R-value and Energy Efficiency